alaaelsawyy/ICPC_Assiut_Sheets/README.md

 ## Accessing the Problem Sets
 - The training sheets are accessible through the following [Assiut University Training - Newcomers](https://codeforces.com/group/MWSDmqGsZm/contests).
 Each sheet is categorized by difficulty level and topic, enabling you to track your progress and focus on specific areas of interest.

-- Each solution is provided in a separate C file, with the problem's Codeforces link included in the commit message.

 ##
 #### [Sheet #1 (Data type - Conditions)](https://codeforces.com/group/MWSDmqGsZm/contest/219158)